 Even if you do not suffer most (or any) of the above repercussions of running a 100-miler, you should still take it easy for at least 2 weeks.

 If you can get the extra time off work, then take it.
 Find rest at any possibility.
-Go for a sauna, a massage experience, or a full day at the spa and do not even think about training again until at least a fortnight.
+Go for a sauna, a massage experience, a full day at the spa, or your local Turkish bath and do not even think about training again until at least a fortnight.

 Mobility training is fine, in fact, it’s going to do your body good.
 Just be easy on yourself as your range of motion isn’t going to be as impressive as usual.

-In short, take some time to stop and smell the roses; you’ve just run 100 miles!
+In short, take some time to stop and smell the roses; you’ve just run over 100 miles!
 Or in my case running 200 kilometres…never again I tell you!
+(Famous last words of mine after climbing Mount Elbrus in Russia).
+If you liked this war story then sign up for my newsletter to find out what my latest endurance challenge against the clock is.